-This power struggle is a staple of the prison genre but in this case life seems to imitate art.
-Just as Carlin and crew are intent on engaging in a power struggle for control with their captors and their superiors the programme makers had to endure the same.
-Authority in the guise of The BBC and Billy Cotton had spoken and expected that to be the final word on the matter.
+This power struggle is a staple of the prison genre but in this case, life seems to imitate art.
+Just as Carlin and crew are intent on engaging in a power struggle for control with their captors and superiors, the programme-makers seem to have had to endure the same.
+Authority in the guise of the BBC and Billy Cotton had spoken and expected that to be the final word on the matter.

 Whilst the film version was almost identical to the Play For Today version there was one scene that was omitted.
-This scene saw Carlin ask a fellow prisoner to be ‘his missus’– a practice in which inmates would have a male sexual partner but only for their stay in detention.
+This scene saw Carlin ask a fellow prisoner to be ‘his missus’– a practice in which inmates would have a male sexual partner but only for the duration of their stay in detention.
 These inmates are also known as ‘gate gays’ in prison/borstal circles.
-This scene was left out of the film version of Scum and it could be argued that Carlin would be less of a role model to certain audience members because of it.
+This scene was left out of the film version of Scum as it could be argued that Carlin would be less of a role model to certain sections of the audience because of it.
 Writer Roy Minton says that he felt it was a massive flaw of the film that the scene was left out as it shows a vulnerability to Carlin’s character.
 He also states that it was the actor depicting Carlin, Ray Winstone who persuaded Alan Clarke to omit the scene from the film.

 However, as the film was a runaway success at the box office its power to upset members of the establishment was never diminished.
 The film was televised for the first time on the 10th June 1983 on the new ‘radical’ TV channel Channel 4.
 Its transmission upset no one except for one person: Mary Whitehouse.

 Whitehouse was a campaigner who detested what she saw as the increasing wave of sex and violence within the media.
-She wanted a promotion of traditional Christian values in the arts especially within film (and video) and television.
+She wanted a promotion of traditional Christian values in the arts, especially within film, video and television.
 As you can tell she didn’t exactly like social change.

 She found out that when Channel 4 televised the film version of Scum, a copy of the film hadn’t been sent to every member of the IBA (Independent Broadcasting Authority- a regulatory board) to see if it was suitable for broadcast.
-Rather the decision was handed to the board’s Director General.
-However in this case the Director General was also one of the founders of a prisoners trust and stated that he thought Scum was ‘a serious dramatic work based on tensions and violence that are a feature of a closed prison society’.
-He thought Scum was a serious work that needed to be seen by a wider audience.
+The decision regarding Scum’s transmission was solely handed to the board’s Director General who was also one of the founders of a prisoner’s trust.
+He stated that he thought Scum was ‘a serious dramatic work based on tensions and violence that are a feature of a closed prison society’.
+He also thought Scum needed to be seen by a wider audience.
 Whitehouse won the first private case against Channel 4 but lost on appeal when the case reached The House of Lords.

-The previous year in 1982 The Criminal Justice Act eradicated borstals and replaced them with youth custody centres- this system was hoped to be less brutal or inhumane as the borstal system.
+The previous year in 1982, The Criminal Justice Act eradicated borstals and replaced them with youth custody centres.
+This new system was hoped to be less brutal and inhumane than the borstals it replaced.
 Was this because of Scum?
 It may well have been.

-Both the TV play and film versions of Scum are examples of gritty and uncompromising art that certainly pulled no punches.
-They are now available uncut on DVD and serve as a reminder to audiences of today that the not too distant past was tough on many levels and that serious lessons could be learnt from these times.
+Both the TV play and film versions of Scum are examples of gritty and uncompromising art that certainly pull no punches.
+They are now available uncut on DVD/Blu-ray and serve as a reminder to the audiences of today that the not-too-distant past was tough on many levels and that serious lessons could be learnt from those times.
 Scum was such an important piece of work that social reform of the system it portrayed followed not long after its release.
 And all this from a TV play/film that the powers that be didn’t want audiences to see.